James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Dogs and Exercise

 As mentioned above, dogs are energetic and require that their attention be diverted from time to time.
 For this, it’s of utmost importance to take your dog out for walks at least once a day.
-A recent study mentioned that the average dog got about 1,000 miles of walk yearly with their owner.
+A recent study mentioned that the average dog got about 1,000 miles of walking yearly with its owner.
 However, this data also includes stats from dogs playing fetch with their owners and similar activities in which they run around a lot.

 A simple walk around the block can often get boring and redundant.
 This is why it’s important to take your dog to the park as well.
 The average dog is taken to the dog park about three times a week.
 However, there are a few rules that need to be adhered to before you take your dog to the park strictly.